-- 1 MPP students must take 2 core courses (6 credits: Analysis of Market and Public Policy, and Quantitative Methods). - 2 MPP students must take at least 3 courses from his/her concentration (9 credits). - \ One of the advanced analytic courses (Ph.D.
-Courses, Law & Economics, Advanced Quantitative Methods, Analysis of Policy-making Process, etc.) can be counted as a concentration course (maximum 3 credits). - 3 MPP students must also take two English courses, one from basic level and one from advanced level.
-English courses will be counted towards graduation requirement credits for up to 6 credits. - \\ MPP students must apply online to declare their concentrations through the KDI School website as of the 6th week of the semester, when the combined total of the graduation requirement credits previously completed and currently being taken is above 39.
+- 1 MPP students must take 2 core courses (6 credits: Analysis of Market and Public Policy, and Quantitative Methods). - 2 MPP students must take at least 3 courses from his/her concentration (9 credits). - \\ One of the advanced analytic courses (Ph.D.
+Courses, Law & Economics, Advanced Quantitative Methods, Analysis of Policy-making Process, etc.) can be counted as a concentration course (maximum 3 credits). - 3 MPP students must also complete 3 credits from basic level English course (LPM).
+English courses will be counted towards graduation requirement credits for up to 6 credits (LPM + one writing course). - \\ MPP students must apply online to declare their concentrations through the KDI School website as of the 6th week of the semester, when the combined total of the graduation requirement credits previously completed and currently being taken is above 39.
 MPP students are allowed to declare a maximum of 2 concentrations.
+Please note that only one concentration will be recognized from one course.

-1 In the second year, at least 3 credits must be completed by submitting one of the following by the 3rd week of each semester: a final thesis, a final
+- 1 In the second year, at least 3 credits must be completed by submitting one of the following by the 3rd week of each semester: a final thesis, a final report for the capstone project, or one SRP (3 credits each). - 2 Students who plan to write a thesis or do a capstone project must take the Advanced Research Seminar (3 credits) offered in the 5th semester.
+Students who plan to do an SRP must take one elective course instead of the seminar course. - \ After completing 45 graduation requirement credits or more including the research project, MPP students must apply online for graduation eligibility review through the KDI School website from the 3rd to 5th week of each semester. - \\ Basically, courses for the three following concentrations are offered to part-time students: Finance and Macroeconomic Policy, Trade and Industry Policy, and Entrepreneurship and Private Sector Development.

-- report for the capstone project, or one SRP (3 credits each). - 2 Students who plan to write a thesis or do a capstone project must take the Advanced Research Seminar (3 credits) offered in the 5th semester.
-Students who plan to do an SRP must take one more elective course. - \\ After completing 45 graduation requirement credits or more including the research project, MPP students must apply online for graduation eligibility review through the KDI School website from the 3rd to 5th week of each semester. - \\ Basically, courses for following three concentrations are offered for parttime students: Global Finance and Regulation, Trade and Industrial Policy, and Entrepreneurship and Private Sector Development.
+e.g.) An MPP student must complete the following requirements to complete the TI concentration.

-e.g.) An MPP student must complete the following requirements to complete the GF concentration.
+MPP (TI) Core Courses TI Concentration Language Courses - ARS +Thesis - ARS + Capstone - one course + SRP Electives Total Credits Credits 6 9 3 6 21 45

-MPP (GF) Core Courses GF Concentration Language Courses - ARS +Thesis - ARS + Capstone - one course + SRP Electives Total Credits Credits 6 9 6 6 18 45
+3. Requirements for Completing the Full-time MDP Program

-3. Requirements for Completing the Full-time MDP Program <First Year> - 42 credits
+<First Year> - 42 credits